-Last Updated on May 8, 2022 by Stone
+Last Updated on December 15, 2022 by Stone

 British Columbia has a problem with declining caribou herds.
-Loss of habitat to human activity is the primary reason however, wolves are bearing the brunt.
+Loss of habitat to human activity is the primary reason.
+Wolves are bearing the brunt of the blame.
 It is easier to kill them off than take steps to protect BC’s wilderness.
-So where do wolves live in BC and what is being done to help them?
-Read on to find out.
+So, where do wolves live in BC, and what is being done to help them?

 Where Do Wolves Live in BC?

 Wolves live on the coast and nearby islands, mountains, central interior, sub-boreal interior, boreal plains, and northern boreal mountains.
 British Columbia has approximately 8500 wolves.
 Over 1400 have been killed in the last 6 years.
 The cull has been an ineffective approach to saving the Woodland Caribou, yet the province is forging ahead.